Wered6/UE5-StyleGuide/README.md

 If you find that the content browser has an empty folder you can't delete, you should perform the following:

 1. Be sure you're using source control.
-1. Immediately run Fix Up Redirectors on your project.
+2. Immediately run Fix Up Redirectors on your project.
-1. Navigate to the folder on-disk and delete the assets inside.
+3. Navigate to the folder on-disk and delete the assets inside.
-1. Close the editor.
+4. Close the editor.
-1. Make sure your source control state is in sync (i.e. if using Perforce, run a Reconcile Offline Work on your content directory)
+5. Make sure your source control state is in sync (i.e., if using Perforce, run a Reconcile Offline Work on your content directory)
-1. Open the editor.
+6. Open the editor.
 Confirm everything still works as expected.
 If it doesn't, revert, figure out what went wrong, and try again.
-1. Ensure the folder is now gone.
+7. Ensure the folder is now gone.
-1. Submit changes to source control.
+8. Submit changes to source control.

 **[⬆ Back to Top](#table-of-contents)**